shushak/Customer-Segmentation-Project/README.md

 # **Customer Segmentation: Unsupervised Machine Learning**
 ### 👩‍💻👩‍💻 **Group members**: Shushan Hakobyan, Mercedes Santana Rodriguez
 #### 🔭 **Objective**: The aim of the project is to perform customer segmentation analysis using a dataset from a retail store.
 Customer segmentation is a common technique to group customers in different segments based on similar characteristics.
 We can segment customers based on their buying behavior on the market.
 As we have a huge dataset, we will use machine learning algorithms to perform customer clustering.
-We will cluster customers on segments based on their behavior using the K-Means algorithm in Python.
+We will cluster customers on segments based on their behavior using the K-Means algorithm.

 #### 📈 **Data**: The data set consists of 2240 raws, 29 columns.
 The dataset is from Kaggle (source: https://www.kaggle.com/imakash3011/customer-personality-analysis).
 The variables and their description are provided below: